sertansenturk/makam_recognition_experiments/README.md

 # DLfM Ottoman-Turkish Makam Recognition and Tonic Identification Experiments

-This repository hosts the experiments conducted in the paper:
+This repository hosts the experiments conducted, which demonstrates [MORTY](https://github.com/altugkarakurt/morty) (our mode and tonic estmation toolbox) in the paper:

 > Karakurt, A., Şentürk S., & Serra X. (2016).
 [MORTY: A Toolbox for Mode Recognition and Tonic Identification](http://mtg.upf.edu/node/3538).
 3rd International Digital Libraries for Musicology Workshop.
 New York, USA

 Please cite the paper above, if you are using the contents of this repository for your works.

-These scripts and experiments are built for demonstrating our toolbox, [MORTY](https://github.com/altugkarakurt/morty).

 ### Structure of the Repository
 - The scripts are located in the base folder along with several miscallenaeous files (the license, readme, setup and requirement files).